APRO-com/ATTPs-sdk-go/README.md

 ## Contributing

-We welcome contributions to the AI Agent SDK for Go.
+We welcome contributions to the ATTPs SDK for Go.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature-name).